twhiston/tw.gl.repl/javascript/README.md

 ## TODO

-* the functions tied to keys should be able to also alter the output somehow, so the context needs that in too.
+* the functions tied to keys should be able to also alter or generate output somehow, so the context needs that in too.